Iowa State University, USA, and IZA, Germany

 “State merit aid programs and college major: A focus on STEM.”
 Journal of Labor Economics 33:4 (2015): 973–1006 (with D. Sjoquist).

 “Estimating the returns to schooling using cohort-level maternal education as an instrument.”
 Economics Letters 126:1 (2015): 25–27.

 “STEM graduates, human capital externalities, and wages in the U.S.” Regional Science and Urban Economics 48:1 (2014): 190–198.

-Education benefits individuals, but the societal benefits are likely even greaterJohn V. Winters, March 2015Formal schooling increases earnings and provides other individual benefits.
+Education benefits individuals, but the societal benefits are likely even greaterJohn V. Winters, December 2018Formal schooling increases earnings and provides other individual benefits.
 However, societal benefits of education may exceed individual benefits.
-Research finds that increased average education levels in an area are correlated with higher earnings, even for locals with relatively little education.
-Science, technology, engineering, and mathematics (STEM) graduates appear to have especially strong external effects, due to their role in stimulating innovation and economic growth.
+Research finds that higher average education levels in an area are correlated with higher earnings, even for local residents with minimal education.
+Science, technology, engineering, and mathematics (STEM) graduates appear to generate especially strong external effects, due to their role in stimulating innovation and economic growth.
 Several strategies to test for causality find human capital externalities do exist.MoreLess